oVirt/ovirt-site/source/api/scoped-macpoolmanager.html.md

 *   duplicity allowance is set on pool level, not via global config values.
 *   there is always one default pool available(replacement for former global pool).
 This can be used when data center does not create own one pool.
 During upgrade only this pool is created and all existing data centers will use it.
 This pool is also created on clean install.
 After upgrade/clean install ranges and duplicity setting will be same as now: macRanges: 00:1a:4a:1a:83:00-00:1a:4a:1a:83:ff, allowDuplicates: false.
 When user overrode those default values, those values will be used instead.
 *   all pools are accessible through rest
 *   pool definition is mandatory on data center.
-Each datacenter has one MAC Pool associated.
+Each data center has one MAC Pool associated.
 *   when specifying MAC ranges for one pool, all potential MAC range overlaps/intersections are removed.
 When duplicates turned off(per pool setting), one MAC can be used only once in that pool.
 Example: lets have two pools with two same ranges.
 This is ok.
 Duplicity allowance setting is per pool, like said above.
 One allows it, second does not.
 Thus even if duplicates are turned off in this pool, this MAC can be used multiple times in another pool.
 *   each pools is initialized during start-up.
 When creating new/updating/removing MAC pool is (re)initialized/removed in respect to that.
 *   When one update MAC ranges for given MAC pool, MAC addresses of existing nics currently will not get reassigned.
 Used MACs assigned from previous range definition will be added as an user specified MACs if they are now out of pool ranges.
 That means, that MAC is still tracked by that pool, but if pool ranges alteration makes that MAC to be outside of that newly defined ranges, it will be outside of those ranges.
 There will be no effort in stop using that MAC and assigning new ones.